tomsasani/bxd_mutator_manuscript/README.md

 downloading a reference genome to generating supplementary figures.
 To do so, **there are a few dependencies you'll need**:

 ### Software dependencies
-Make sure that these are installed prior to running any pipelines!
+Make sure that these are installed and in your system $PATH!

-#### Only required if you want to generate figures using pre-computed singleton data
+#### Required if you only want to generate figures using pre-computed singleton data
 * [conda](https://docs.conda.io/en/latest/)
 * [snakemake](https://snakemake.readthedocs.io/en/stable/)